wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 - `SMS`: If the user has provided only the mobile number, the confirmation channel will be SMS.
 - `Email`: The confirmation channel will be `email` if the user has provided only the email address.
-- Either `SMS` or `email`: If the user has provided both mobile number and email address, the confirmation channel will be either SMS or email.
+- Either `SMS` or `email`: If the user has provided both a mobile number and email address, the confirmation channel will be either SMS or email.

 !!! note
     In this case, the account confirmation channel will be the preferred channel selected by the specific user.
 If the user has not specified any preferred channel, the server-configured channel is selected as the account confirmation channel.

-The following sections will guide you through the usage of APIs to configure user self-registration to support multiple confirmation channels.

 !!!
 Note
     This feature is **only available via the Self Registration and Account confirmation REST APIs**.